 Authentic or not authentic that is the question!

 I recently came across a recipe on Jamie Oliver’s website for puttanesca.
 Jamie’s version comes from Gennarro Contaldo, a well-known Italian chef who has lived and worked in UK since 1969.
-This recipe is quite different from those found and eaten in Italy and includes basil and parmesan and has no capers!
+This recipe is quite different from those found and eaten in Italy.
+It includes basil and Parmigiano and has no capers!
 I spent an amusing few minutes reading the comment section under the recipe in which a number of outraged Italians had stated their total disagreement to the recipe, especially since Jamie Oliver captioned it as being authentic!

 To caper or not to caper?